TeeGitH/Cursor-Experiment/README.md

 - **Enhanced Token Management**: Increased token limits for more detailed responses
 - **Multi-modal Communication**: Seamless handling of text, image, and audio messages

+### v03 Features (All v02 features plus:)
+- **OpenAI Assistants API Integration**: Uses the new OpenAI Assistants API for more consistent and contextual conversations
+- **Thread Management**: Maintains conversation threads for each user, enabling more coherent multi-turn conversations
+- **Enhanced Error Handling**: More detailed error logging and user-friendly error messages
+- **Improved Image Processing**: Better handling of image analysis with the Assistants API
+- **Streamlined Audio Processing**: More efficient audio transcription and response pipeline
+- **Background Task Processing**: Asynchronous handling of long-running tasks
+- **Comprehensive Logging**: Detailed logging for better debugging and monitoring
+- **Environment Variable Validation**: Automatic verification of required environment variables at startup

 ## Prerequisites

 - Python 3.9 or higher